NGA Members Hold Over 100 Meetings with Members of Congress;

-Calling for Enforcement of the Robinson-Patman Act to End Economic Discrimination in the Food Sector
+Advocate for Enforcement of the Robinson-Patman Act to End Economic Discrimination

-NGA members’ next chance to meet with federal representatives will occur over two days from Oct.
-24-26 during the Executive Conference & Public Policy Summit, an event designed for c-suite executives and their leadership teams to gain a competitive advantage in the marketplace through in-depth forecasts on the future of the industry.
+NGA members’ next chance to visit Washington D.C., and meet with federal representatives, will occur over two days from October 24-26 during the Executive Conference & Public Policy Summit, an event designed for c-suite executives and their leadership teams to gain a competitive advantage in the marketplace.